NHopewell/import-this/about.markdown

 #permalink: /about/
 ---

-My name is Nick Hopewell.
-This is my personal blog about all things coding which I find interesting (and hope others do too).
-At the time of starting this blog, I am a Python developer professionally and I have a serious interest in the Python ecosystem.
+My name is Nick and I love Python.
+This is my personal blog about all things coding and Python which I find interesting (and hope others do too).
+At the time of starting this blog, I am a Python developer professionally and I have a serious interest in the language and surrounding ecosystem.
-I doubt, however, I will end up only talking about Python stuff.

 Python makes programming fun again.
 Don't belive me?
 Just type the snippet below into your repr.